ttoss/ttoss/challenge/packages/app-vite-with-graphql-api/README.md

 ## Tasks

-Essential tasks you need to complete:
+Some tasks you can do to complete this challenge:

 - [ ] Connect with your GraphQL API (_file: [src/relay/environment.ts](./src/relay/environment.ts)_)
 - [ ] Create an engine to handle videos voting (_reference: [Mutations & Updates](https://relay.dev/docs/tutorial/mutations-updates/)_)